 Leadership team

-Derek Olmstead
+Derek E. H. Olmstead

 Derek holds a Ph.D. in Economics and is an adjunct assistant professor in the Department of Economics at the University of Calgary and an adjunct research professor in the Department of Economics at Carleton University.
-His research has been published in the Canadian Journal of Economics, The Energy Journal, and the Electricity Journal, among others.
+He has conducted extensive research in energy and environmental economics, industrial organization, and applied econometrics.
+This research focuses on both the competitive and regulated aspects of electricity markets in Australia, Canada, Europe, and the United States.
+His research has been published in the Canadian Journal of Economics, The Energy Journal, Energy Economics, Energy Policy, and The Electricity Journal.

 Andrew Wilkins